alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 The vegetation return rate is calculated by fitting the crystall ball function to the offset50 and NDVI time series.

+Following data processing, `pyveg` is able to calculate summary plots using `pyveg_analysis_summary_data` which will accept summary statistics that are hosted locally or on Zenodo.

 # Acknowledgements